-And each year, an undisclosed number of permanent residents decide to go back home.
-Each immigrant has its own reason for kissing the “Canadian dream” goodbye, and these reasons are sometimes hard to express.
-Some immigrants are ashamed of going home, some are bullied into thinking that they didn’t try hard enough, and other are so resentful that nothing constructive comes out of their comments.
+And every year, an undisclosed number of permanent residents decide to go home.
+Immigrants each have their own reason for kissing the “Canadian dream” goodbye, and they are sometimes hard to explain.
+Some immigrants are ashamed of going home, some are bullied into thinking that they didn’t try hard enough, and others are so resentful that nothing constructive comes out of their comments.

-All immigrants go through a phase in which they hate Canada.
-Sometimes it happens during the lengthy immigration process: it’s hard to keep faith when you have to deal with so many administrative requirements, and when your life is pretty much put on hold waiting for someone to take a decision about your future.
-When I was into the process, I clearly remembered thinking that if my application was sent back to me again, I was heading back to France because I was sick and tired of that nonsense.
+All immigrants go through a tough phase after the honeymoon period.
+Sometimes, resentment builds up during the lengthy immigration process: it’s hard to stay hopeful when you have to deal with so many requirements, and when your life is pretty much on hold waiting for someone to take a decision about your future.
+When I was in the process, I clearly remembered thinking that if my application was sent back to me again, I was heading back to France because I was sick and tired of the nonsense.

-But for some immigrants, life Canada doesn’t turn out as good as expected.
-Life happens.
+But for some immigrants, life in Canada doesn’t turn out as good as expected.
+It happens.